-Getting No internet access, Unidentified Network And running Windows Network Diagnostics (Troubleshooter) Results “Ethernet” doesn’t have a valid IP configuration [Not Fixed] on Windows 10, 8.1 and 7.
+Getting No internet access, Unidentified Network, And running Windows Network Diagnostics (Troubleshooter) Results “Ethernet” doesn’t have a valid IP configuration [Not Fixed] on Windows 10, 8.1, and 7.
 This error means your Network Interface Card (NIC) is unable to assign a valid IP address to your computer.
 It could be due to something wrong with your ethernet network, or your Windows network configuration.
 Problem with Router, faulty NIC, or a wrongly assigned IP address.
-Again if the problem started after recent windows 10 upgrade, there is chance Network adapter driver causing the issue either is not compatible or Corrupted while upgrade process.
+Again if the problem started after the recent windows 10 upgrade, there is a chance the Network adapter driver causing the issue either is not compatible or Corrupted while the upgrade process.

 Where a number of Windows 10 users report the issue on Microsoft forum As :